etairaz/MoatOrGoat/README.md

 -   Supabase (Leaderboard)

 ---
-*Built with love for the PEF group, by Gemini 3, with some mild instructions and supervision of the nudnik human who owns this repo*
+*Built with love for the PEF group, by Gemini 3, with some mild interference and supervision of the nudnik human who owns this repo*